 Board chairman for 2017 is Brant Kennedy (Harding Shymanski & Co.).

-Other board members are: Rob Bingham (German American), Todd Chamberlain (Republic Services), Paul Green (IBEW), Jeff Helfrich (Kahn, Dees, Donovan, & Kahn), Carol Hull (community volunteer), Shelley Kirk (WEHT Local/Local 7 WTVW), Steve Link (Gibbs Die Casting), Alzie Malone (Berry Plastics), Carlene Oliver (Evansville Psychiatric Children’s Center), Dan Parod (St. Mary’s Health), Laura Roop (community volunteer), Scott Schroeder (Wabash Plastics), Ken Smith (Breck Logistics), Ted Thompson (Working Distributors), and Ben Trockman (Old National Bank).
+Other board members are: Rob Bingham (German American), Todd Chamberlain (Republic Services), Paul Green (IBEW), Jeff Helfrich (Kahn, Dees, Donovan, & Kahn), Carol Hull (community volunteer), Shelley Kirk (WEHT Local/Local 7 WTVW), Steve Link (Gibbs Die Casting), Carlene Oliver (Evansville Psychiatric Children’s Center), Dan Parod (St. Vincent), Laura Roop (community volunteer), Scott Schroeder (Wabash Plastics), Ken Smith (Breck Logistics), Ted Thompson (Working Distributors), and Ben Trockman (Old National Bank).